These rules are posted for the convenience of every player. Each player should become familiar with these rules prior to the start of the tournament.

 - Any penalties remaining at the end of regulation will be carried over into the subsequent overtime period.

-- Penalties during overtime will result in a penalty shot instead of time in the box.
+- Penalties incurred during overtime will result in a penalty shot instead of time in the box.
 Only a player on the ice at the time of the penalty may take a penalty shot.
+In the event of a failed penalty shot in overtime, both play and the game clock will resume with a faceoff in the penalized team's zone.

-- Teams will commence the first overtime period by playing four-on-four (excluding the goaltenders) for 3 minutes.
-If neither team scores by the end of the three-minute period, the teams will commence a second overtime period by playing three-on-three (excluding the goaltenders) for two minutes.
-If neither team scores, the game will be decided upon a shoot out.
+- Teams will commence the first overtime period by playing four-on-four (excluding the goaltenders) for 5 minutes.
+If neither team scores by the end of the 5-minute period, the teams will commence a second overtime period by playing three-on-three (excluding the goaltenders) for 3 minutes.
+If neither team scores, the game will be decided with a shoot out.

 - SHOOT OUTS: Three players from each team will be selected.
 The home team decides if they shoot first or second.
 If tied after three shooters the shoot out will continue one shooter at a time in a sudden death format.
 Teams must use every eligible player in the shootout before any player may have a second attempt.